kousu/arch-automatic-upgrades/README.md

 You can also skip setting up notifications.
 In that case, you will have to run `sudo mail` to read the upgrade logs and find the messed up config files.

+You should strongly consider using this in tandem with `etckeeper`: just `sudo pacman -S etckeeper` and all updates and mods will be logged.